Fossicking in Queensland

 As a license holder, you will be permitted to go fossicking anywhere in Queensland, as long as it isn't on exempted land.
 You will need the written permission of the landowner to do so on private land, but public land is free.

-Once you have the licenses, the tools consider, How to Collage and the knowledge of where you need to go on the map, there isn't much left except fossicking itself.
+Once you have the licenses, the tools try, Sport and Activities and the knowledge of where you need to go on the map, there isn't much left except fossicking itself.
 So keep all your ends tied up and you will never find anything more enjoyable than fossicking in Queensland.